elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-implications-of-ices-lower-density-for-aquatic-ecosystems.md

 url: /learn/chemistry/questions/what-are-the-implications-of-ices-lower-density-for-aquatic-ecosystems
 score: -1.0
 related_article1:
-    id: 167151
+    id: 167143
-    title: How does water's high heat capacity contribute to climate stabilization?
+    title: >-
+        What are hydrogen bonds and how do they form between water molecules?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-waters-high-heat-capacity-contribute-to-climate-stabilization
+    url: /learn/chemistry/questions/what-are-hydrogen-bonds-and-how-do-they-form-between-water-molecules
 related_article2:
     id: 167142
+    title: >-
-    title: How does the polarity of water arise from its molecular structure?
+        How does the polarity of water arise from its molecular structure?
     subject: Chemistry
     url: /learn/chemistry/questions/how-does-the-polarity-of-water-arise-from-its-molecular-structure
 related_article3:
-    id: 167154
+    id: 167147
-    title: How does water contribute to climate regulation through oceanic heat sinks?
+    title: >-
+        Why is water considered a universal solvent and what types of substances does it dissolve?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-water-contribute-to-climate-regulation-through-oceanic-heat-sinks
+    url: /learn/chemistry/questions/why-is-water-considered-a-universal-solvent-and-what-types-of-substances-does-it-dissolve
 related_article4:
-    id: 167143
+    id: 167147
-    title: What are hydrogen bonds and how do they form between water molecules?
+    title: >-
+        Why is water considered a universal solvent and what types of substances does it dissolve?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-hydrogen-bonds-and-how-do-they-form-between-water-molecules
+    url: /learn/chemistry/questions/why-is-water-considered-a-universal-solvent-and-what-types-of-substances-does-it-dissolve
 related_article5:
-    id: 167145
+    id: 167153
-    title: What is cohesion in water and how does it contribute to surface tension?
+    title: >-
+        Why is water essential for sustaining life on Earth?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-cohesion-in-water-and-how-does-it-contribute-to-surface-tension
+    url: /learn/chemistry/questions/why-is-water-essential-for-sustaining-life-on-earth
 ---

 &nbsp;